Skip to main content

 The Principle of Voluntary Participation

 This includes being denied access to health insurance or facing any form of retaliation or adverse employment action for your refusal.
 The process for obtaining your consent is also rigorously defined.
 For your participation to be considered valid, you must provide prior, knowing, voluntary, and written authorization.
-This requirement is informed and deliberate, a conscious choice rather than a passive acquiescence to a workplace directive.
+This requirement ensures that your decision is informed and deliberate, a conscious choice rather than a passive acquiescence to a workplace directive.

 Your employer is prohibited from requiring you to participate in a wellness program that collects genetic or family medical history information.